PiyushChanda/GCP_Notes/README.md

 ###### ssh to a vm instance
 gcloud compute ssh <vm-name>
 this instance must be in the same zone as the default zone set in the console.

+Q - What is the necessary conditions before I attach a persistent disk to my VM, necessary condition under which a persistent disk has to be created before it can be attached to a VM
+A - They need to be in the same zone
+###### Create a Disk
+gcloud compute disks create test-disk --size=100GB --zone us-central1-f We need to make sure that the persisten disk resides in the same zone as the VM.
+We cannot connect a VM with a persistent disk that resides in a completely different zone.
+The IO requirement necessary won't be possible if the VM Instance and the Persistent Disks remain in completely different zone.
+Make the disk atleast 200 GB for optmial read/write speeds

+We need to format this disk before use.

+We can add this Newly created Disk in the settings of the VM Console.
+Just select the disk under additional storage menu.

+Also, we can use the gcloud command line tool gcloud compute instances attach-disk test-instance --disk test-disk --zone us-central1-f

+We can go into the setting page, to see whether the disk has really been attached.

+To get all the hardisk associated with the specific vm, run ls -l /dev/disk/by-id/